adammushy/b_konekti_terms/README.md

 We reserve the right to monitor, filter, and review User Content to keep B Konekti a safe and welcoming space.
 We may use automated tools and human moderators to detect and remove objectionable content.
 While we strive to maintain a positive environment, we are not required to pre-screen all content and are not liable for what users post.

-**5. Reporting**

-Reporting: If you see content that violates these Terms, use the "Report" feature in the app to let us know.
-We’ll review reports and take action within 24 hours, which may include removing content and ejecting the responsible user.

 These terms and conditions apply to the B Konekti app (hereby referred to as "Application") for mobile devices that was created by George Mushi (hereby referred to as "Service Provider") as a Free service.